nats-io/nats.deno/README.md

 Requests can fail for many reasons.
 A common reason is when a request is made to a subject that no service is listening on.
 Typically these surface as a timeout error.
-With newer nats servers that support `headers` and `noResponders`, the nats-server can report immediately if there are no subscriptions for the request:
+With a nats-server that support `headers` and `noResponders`, the nats-server can report immediately if there is no interest on the request
+subject:

 ```typescript
 const nc = await connect({